czech-radio/openmedia-check/README.md

 You should have mounted "Annova" `cro.cz` smb in `/mnt/cro.cz/` or change the path in source file

-when it runs well, you should see something like this on the output:
+When it runs well, you should see something like this on the output:

 ```
 2022/10/24 15:33:07 Checking Rundown count Year 2020
 2020/W12: comparing file modtime to foldername: 324/324 PASSED!